SALARY GUIDE

 JIB Pay Rates for Electricians

 The Joint Industry Board (JIB) sets nationally agreed pay rates, terms, and conditions for operatives in the electrical contracting industry.
 JIB rates are the benchmark that many employers follow, and they are reviewed and updated annually (usually effective from January each year) through collective negotiations between the JIB and the trade union Unite.
+The rates below are the National Standard rates effective Monday 5 January 2026, shown on the Transport Provided column — the headline column and the one most often quoted.

-JIB Grading and Approximate Hourly Rates (2026)
+JIB Grading and Hourly Rates (Transport Provided, from 5 January 2026)

-• Approved Electrician: £17.50-£18.50/hr
+• Approved Electrician: £20.08/hr

 JIB rates represent the minimum agreed pay for each grade.
 Many employers pay above these rates, particularly in regions with high demand or skills shortages.
 The JIB package includes significant additional benefits beyond the headline hourly rate: 21 days of annual holiday plus bank holidays, weekly sick pay, a pension scheme, and death-in-service benefit.
 When these benefits are valued alongside the hourly rate, the total compensation package is considerably more than the rate alone suggests.